 6. Others will find out

 One of the biggest factors that lead people to avoid therapy is because they worry that other people will find out.
 This should no longer be a concern.
-Therapy is confidential* and your therapist is required to keep things between client and therapist.
+Your therapist is required to keep things between client and therapist.
 This is legal and must be upheld.
 And to be honest, if you do decide that you want to share the news that you have decided to start therapy, you should feel proud and embrace it.
 Being confident in your decision to work on yourself is something to be celebrated, not shamed.
 Oftentimes, once someone begins to trust in their therapist and the process, they do feel more inclined to talk about it with others.

 7. I have friends